-15. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
-Alternately, the practitioner may use an equivalent selection source, such as an active vendor list.
-Obtain management's representation that the listing is complete.
-Randomly select 5 contracts a) Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.
+- A. I obtained from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.

-(or all contracts if less than 5) from the listing, excluding the practitioner's contract, and:

-b) Observe that the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter).

-c) If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment was approval documented).

-d) Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.
+Alternatively, the practitioner may use an equivalent selection source, such as an active vendor list.
+I obtained management's representation that the listing is complete.
+I selected 1 contract (there is only 1) from the listing, excluding the practitioner's contract, and: - i.
+Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law; - ii.
+Observe that the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter). - iii.
+If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment was approval documented). - iv.
+Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.

-Payroll and Personnel
+9) Payroll and Personnel

-16. Obtain a list of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related salaries and personnel files, and agree paid salaries to authorized salaries/ pay rates in the personnel files.
+- A. I obtained a list of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+I randomly select 5 employees or officials, obtained related salaries and personnel files, and agreed paid salaries to authorized salaries/ pay rates in the personnel files. - B. I randomly selected one pay period during the fiscal period.
+For the 5 employees or officials selected under procedure #9A above, I obtained attendance records and leave documentation for the pay period, and - Observed that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory);